Now for something a bit different.

 Can confirm that it's perfect for a cold Canadian winter night.

-So, turns out it's remarkably easy to ship Cuban cigars undetected to the United States.
+Turns out it was remarkably easy to ship Cuban cigars undetected to the United States.

 Who knew, right?